How Travel Advisors Get Found on Google (Without Competing With Expedia)

 How many blog posts do I need before SEO starts working?

 There's no magic number.
-Five well-targeted posts built around what your ideal clients are actually searching will outperform fifty vague ones every time.
+Five well-targeted posts built around what your ideal clients are actually searching for will outperform fifty vague ones every time.
 Depth and relevance beat volume.

 Should I write about my specialty or cover a broader range of topics?